Luke Caudillo

 Luke Caudillo (born November 30, 1980) is an American former mixed martial artist.
-He competed in the lightweight division.
+A professional from 2003 until 2012, he fought in the UFC.

 Mixed martial arts career

 Ultimate Fighting Championship

 Caudillo made his UFC debut at UFC Fight Night 10 on June 12, 2007, against fellow prospect Nate Mohr.
 He lost the fight by unanimous decision.
 Caudillo then faced former Pride fighter Marcus Aurelio at UFC 78 on November 17, 2007.
 Caudillo lost the fight via TKO (punches) in the first round, and was released from the promotion shortly after.

 Post-UFC career

 Caudillo last fought on June 29, 2012, when he faced Thierry Quenneville.
 He lost by unanimous decision.